Rector (ecclesiastical): Historical use

 Historically, parish priests in the Church of England consisted of rectors, vicars, and perpetual curates.
 Parish churches and their incumbent clergy were supported by tithes, a form of local tax levied on the personal as well as agricultural output of the parish.
+Law at the time distinguished between greater tithes, which included all things of value that come from the ground (such as grain crops, hay, and wood) and lesser tithes, which encompassed things that depended on that which arose from the ground: livestock, and the products of livestock such as eggs, milk and butter.
 A rector received direct payment of both the greater and lesser tithes of his parish, whilst a vicar received only the lesser tithes (the greater tithes going to the lay holder, or impropriator, of the living).
 A perpetual curate held the cure of souls in an area which had not yet been formally or legally constituted as a parish, and received neither greater nor lesser tithes, but only a small stipend in return for his duties.
 Perpetual curates tended to have a lower social status, and were often quite poorly remunerated.

 Quite commonly, parishes that had a rector as priest also had glebe lands attached to the parish.
 The rector was then responsible for the repair of the chancel of his church—the part dedicated to the sacred offices—while the rest of the building was the responsibility of the parish.
 This rectorial responsibility persists, in perpetuity, with the occupiers of the original rectorial land where it has been sold.
 This is called chancel repair liability, and affects institutional, corporate and private owners of land once owned by around 5,200 churches in England and Wales.
 (See also Church of England structure.)